entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 ### Process Automation Manager (PAM)

-The Entando PDA is built on Process Automation Manager (PAM), which is a business process automation engine built and maintained by Red Hat.
+The Entando PDA is built on Process Automation Manager, which is a business process automation engine built and maintained by Red Hat.

 ### Backend for Frontend (BFF)

 A microservice architecture allows teams to iterate quickly and to develop technology to scale rapidly.
-Backend for Frontend (BFF) is an architecture pattern built with microservices.
+Backend for Frontend is an architecture pattern built with microservices.
 The key component of this pattern is an application connecting the frontend of an application with the backend.
 The BFF Code Pattern helps to build that component according to IBM’s best practices.